Clinical Trials BC

 About the Canadian Clinical Research Participation Survey

-The Resource Toolkit was developed following the Canadian Clinical Research Participation Survey.
-The survey was a national initiative by Clinical Trials BC to engage and learn from patients and the public about their clinical trial experience, especially people who have declined to participate in a clinical study.
+The best practices toolkit was developed following the Canadian Clinical Research Participation Survey.
+The survey was a national initiative by Clinical Trials BC to engage and learn from patients and the public about their clinical trial experiences, especially people who have declined to participate in a clinical study.
 Any Canadian who was ever invited to participate or enroll their child in a clinical trial was eligible.
 National recruitment activities were funded by the Canadian Clinical Trials Coordinating Centre (CCTCC) and conducted in partnership with N2 Canada.

 Survey enrollment closed April 30, 2017 with 1,000 responses in both French and English.
 Data analysis was completed in March 2018.

-The survey showed that many participants were left with unanswered questions both during and at the end of the research study.
-As one participant explained: “I would have liked to have the study follow up to me directly about my results and the results of the overall study,” while another respondent stated: “My experience was incredibly disappointing; I never received the study results.”
+The survey showed that many clinical trial participants were left with unanswered questions both during and at the end of the research study.
+As one participant explained: “I would have liked to have the study follow up to me directly about my results and the results of the overall study.”
+Another stated: “My experience was incredibly disappointing; I never received the study results.”

-1. It leaves participants feeling unsatisfied with their experiences in research, which results in attrition and less willingness to participate in research in the future.
+1. Participants felt unsatisfied with their experiences in research, which results in attrition and less willingness to participate in research in the future.

 2. The Canadian Tri-Council Policy Statement clearly states that informing participants of the research results is as important as disseminating results to the research community.